 During our 10-day stay in Lembongan, we had several interesting conversations with the owner of our last guesthouse – TS Huts near Mushroom beach.
-On one occasion he told us that a member of his family had recently died, and they would be holding the funeral the following day.
+On one occasion he told us there had been a recent death in Lembongan – a member of his own family – and they would be holding the funeral the following day.

 He explained it would be quite a busy and colorful affaire, and invited us to experience an authentic Balinese cremation ceremony.
-We’d already had a taste of the vibrant life on the island: Now we would learn a little about death in Lembongan.
+We’d already had a taste of the vibrant life on the island: Now we would learn a little about the ceremonies related to death in Lembongan.

 Death in Lembongan – Invitation to a Funeral